backdrop-contrib/reference/README.md

 Note: this module is currently under development and should not be used on any production sites.

+### Current status:

+Autocomple widget does not work, and needs to be changed to use new entity type bundle combos.

 ### Completed:

 * define the field in reference_field_info()